utk-eecs-crumpton-tas/cs102-handbook/docs/environment-setup/mac.md

 Get it [here](https://brew.sh/) or run the following command in a terminal:

 :::warning
 Do not run this command while logged into the lab machines with `ssh`.
-Run it on your own computer.
+Run it locally on your own computer.
 :::

 ```bash